 Notice that you do not always have to have a treasurer.
 Some small meetings do not use money themselves at all.
 Perhaps they have their rent paid by another meeting or area meeting, or they use a free venue.
 Friends can make their contributions direct to area meeting.
 Some meetings have their few transactions recorded within the accounts of another meeting (area or local) and avoid needing a treasurer.
-Perhaps you could share a treasurer, which is easier if someone else does the bookkeeping.
+Perhaps you could share a treasurer, or have someone do the bookkeeping aspect.

 Another surprising possibility is to have one business meeting which covers two or three small public meetings for worship.
 Technically, this makes them a single local meeting, with two or three venues.
 This is rather like a larger meeting which has a meeting on Sunday and one on Wednesday - all part of the one local meeting.
 The Recording Clerk's Office has confirmed that yes, this is possible!
-This is more likely to work where there are fewer meeting houses, and meetings are relatively close.